fl1ger/deleg/draft-dnsop-deleg.md

 # DELEG Record Type

 The SVCB record allows for two types of records, the AliasMode and the ServiceMode.
 The DELEG record takes advantage of both and each will be described below in depth.
+The wire format of and the registry for the DELEG record is the same as SVCB record defined in  {{?RFC9460}}

 ## Difference between the records

 This document uses two different resource record types.
 Both records have the same functionality, with the difference between them being that the DELEG record MUST only be used at a delegation point, while the SVCB is used as a normal resource record and does not indicate that the label is being delegated.
 For example, take the following DELEG record:

     Zone com.:
     example.com.
-86400  IN DELEG 1   config2.example.net. ( transports=doq )
+86400  IN DELEG 1   config2.example.net.

 When a client receives the above record, the resolver should send queries for any name under example.com to the nameserver at config2.example.net unless further delegated.
 By contrast, when presented with the records below: